-Bromford to turn up heat on fuel poverty
+Bromford Living Lab: Turning up the heat on fuel poverty

-Housing Association to join 100-home Living Lab to boost innovation
+Bromford Housing Association to join 100-home Living Lab

 Innovative housing association Bromford are set to explore how smart heating can improve comfort, control and cost for households at risk of fuel poverty – while providing vital data on the thermal performance of homes.